Lake Michelle / Masiphumelele.

 Little Lion's Head, as a strong westerly wind blows in off the cold Atlantic Ocean.

 Shacks proliferate in Khayelitsha, Cape Town's biggest township.
 Over a million people live here.
 When I first visited in 2016, the shacks were not built past the dirt road in the center of the photo.
-Now, in 2023, they extend all the way to the paved road near the ocean.
+Now, they extend almost all the way to the ocean.

 Sweet Home was primarily a dumping ground for builder’s rubble like bricks, which you can still see being recycled on the side of the road today near the south end of the settlement.
 Services and conditions are poor.
 Vukuzenzele, just to the north, was developed in collaboration with a fund to provide affordable housing to South Africans.
 The visual difference between the two is stark.